Geordan Murphy (Head Coach of Leicester Tigers)

 Injuries have been another downfall of Wasps in recent years, 2017 player of the season Jimmy Gopperth was injured almost all of the 2018/19 season and Dan Robson and Thomas Young have all struggled for minutes.

-Perhaps the main reason Wasps are falling short of their previous heights is due to a lack of a clear game plan.
+One of the main reasons Wasps are falling short of their previous heights is due to a lack of a clear game plan.
 Just two seasons ago Wasps were lethal in attack, however, without players of the calibre of Cipriani and Wade, it has been difficult to continue their attacking style of play.

-Perhaps Dai Young is to blame?
+Unfortunately the current failings of Wasps may be down to head coach Dai Young.
 A fantastic servant to Wasps but something needs to change and with wins lacking his time at the club could be over very soon.